 Whether you are interested in the Magic Kingdom (with Cinderella’s Castle, Mickey Mouse and the core Disney gang) or one of the other Disney parks (Epcot, Animal Kingdom, Hollywood Studios), a one-day ticket to any of the parks is the same.

 For those 10 years of age or older, the price for a one-day ticket to a single park is anywhere from $109 to $159 depending on the date you are interested in.
 NOTE: The difference in pricing is based on expected demand.
 When large crowds are expected, the one-day price is higher, and when smaller crowds are expected, prices are lower.
 Go here to find a calendar to see the exact price (before added taxes) on the day you are interested in.

-For ages 3-9, the one-day prices are $101 (Value), $109 (Regular), and $118 (Peak).
-Kids under 3 are admitted free, no ticket necessary.
+For ages 3-9, the one-day prices are $5 cheaper — tickets start at $104 and go up to $154.
+Kids under 3 are admitted free.

 If you plan to visit a single park for more than one day, your per-day ticket price will be slightly lower, with the exact price depending on how many days you choose.

 A one-day pass that allows you to go between Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom all in the same day will cost you $174 at a minimum for those age ten or older, with a peak price of $224 on the busiest days.
 Again, consult the official Walt Disney World ticket calendar to see the exact price (before added taxes) on the day you are interested in.